 It is composed of at least 3 board members.

 Corporate Governance Office (CGO)

-The implementation and maintenance of the Corporate Governance framework across the Bank is of paramount importance to the Board, and the management.
+The implementation and maintenance of the Corporate Governance framework across the Bank is of paramount importance to the Board, and the Management.
 The Bank therefore has created a centralized CGO which is responsible for supporting the Board and the Management in maintaining the Corporate Governance practices across the Bank.
-Moreover, provides assistance to the Chairman and other committees in fulfilling their administrative duties ensuring implementation effectively throughout the organization.
-CGO reports to the Board Corporate Governance and Nomination Committee.
+Moreover, provides assistance to the Chairman and other committees in fulfilling their administrative duties and ensuring implementation effectively throughout the organization.
+CGO along with the Board of Director Secretary reports to the Board of Directors.

 NBK Egypt is committed to achieving high standards of corporate values.
 These are followed and embedded through a number of well-established pillars.
 These pillars are formalized through a robust set of policies and procedures covering: